amuller/obsearch/README.txt

 - Change inserts to use an internally generated id.
 - Change interface index to allow usage of timestamps.
   - Change interface index to obtain the latest inserted time
   - Change interface index to obtain all the items greater than some time
 - Implement deletion (P+Tree)
 - we will have an index for deletions too...
   It is just a timestamp->object index.
   Very easy to implement, and the distance function is not used.
 - The p2pindex interface will keep track of deleted items :)

+- Write the Index that binds everything.
+  - Write something that loads a new index when it is the first time we log in.
+  - When the peers have a newer index, we drop the index, and reload everything again.
+  -